ordfanger/ordfanger-telegram-bot/README.md

 Ordfanger Telegram Bot
 </h1>

 This bot was created to collect words.
 You can deploy it in your own AWS lambda and record words for learning purposes.

+List with supported languages:
+EN, NL

 ## Install